 It’s worth emphasizing that literally any input can be put into the SHA-256 hash function.
 Regardless of the length of the input, the output will always be the same fixed length and it will always appear completely random.
 Play around with this tool to see for yourself.

 This concludes our intro to cryptographic hash functions.
 If you’ve enjoyed learning about hash functions, you might be interested in learning more about cryptography and blockchain-related topics.
-Check out this post about Merkle Trees, this post on UTXOs, or this intro to atomic swaps.
-If you're interested in learning more about cryptocurrenices, see this beginner's guide to cryptocurrency trading or this explainer on margin trading.
+Check out this post about Merkle Trees or this post on asymmetric encryption if you're interested in cryptography.
+If you're more inclined to learn about blockchain technology, check out Komodo's Blockchain Fundamental series to learn about a variety of topics, from blockchain consensus protocols and distributed ledger technology to Proof of Work and Proof of Stake.